misterzenzel/mpcs-53120-ciplickas-final/README.md

 		* The path to the data.
 In this case, it is just 'review.json'
 	- example call: python3 make_dataset.py 0 10000 review.json
 		* This grabs the first 10,000 reviews from the dataset
+	- Note that you can only make datasets of sizes that are multiples of 1000
 2. Process the data using yelp_data_processing.py
 	- This requires you to input the number of reviews
 3. Make the training dataset: